gardener/gardener/docs/extensions/controllerregistration.md

 * `OnDemand` (default): Gardener will demand the deployment and deletion of the extension controller to/from seed clusters dynamically.
 It will automatically determine (based on other resources like `Shoot`s) whether it is required and decide accordingly.
 * `Always`: Gardener will demand the deployment of the extension controller to seed clusters independent of whether it is actually required or not.
 This might be helpful if you want to add a new component/controller to all seed clusters by default.
 Another use-case is to minimize the durations until extension controllers get deployed and ready in case you have highly fluctuating seed clusters.
-* `AlwaysExceptNoShoots`: Similarly to `Always`, but if the seed does not have any shoots, then the extension is not being deployed.
+* `AlwaysExceptNoShoots`: Similar to `Always`, but if the seed does not have any shoots, then the extension is not being deployed.
 It will be deleted from a seed after the last shoot has been removed from it.

 Also, the `.spec.deployment.seedSelector` allows to specify a label selector for seed clusters.
 Only if it matches the labels of a seed, then it will be deployed to it.